AztecProtocol/aztec-packages/docs/docs/concepts/advanced/private_execution_environment.md

 The database stores various types of data, including:

-- **Notes**: Encrypted representations of assets
+- **Notes**: Encrypted representations of assets.
-- **Deferred Notes**: Notes that are intended for a user but cannot yet be decoded due to the associated contract not being present in the database
+- **Deferred Notes**: Notes that are intended for a user but cannot yet be decoded due to the associated contract not being present in the database.
+When new contracts are deployed, there may be some time because it is accessible from the PXE database.
+When the PXE database is updated, deferred note are decoded.
-- **Authentication Witnesses**: Data used to verify transactions
+- **Authentication Witnesses**: Data used to verify transactions.
-- **Capsules**: External data or data injected into the system via oracles
+- **Capsules**: External data or data injected into the system via [oracles](#oracles).

 ### Note discovery